ukri-excalibur/excalibur-tests/apps/cp2k/README.md

 The benchmark is run on a range of number of nodes, from 1 up to all available.
 Each run uses as many processes per node as there are physical cores.

 The following performance variables are captured:
 - 'cp2k_time' (s): The "total maximum time" for the CP2K subroutine as reported in CP2K output.
-This is assumed to be processor time, not wallclock time.
 - 'runtime_real' (s): Wallclock time reported by `time` for entire MPI program start to finish.

 # Installation - Spack